maxdesalle/42/netwhat/research.md

 ## What is a default gateway for routing?

-A default gateway is the node in a computer network using the IP suite that esrvers as the router (forwarding host) to other networks when no other route specification matches the destination IP address of a packet.
+A default gateway is the node in a computer network using the IP suite that serves as the router (forwarding host) to other networks when no other route specification matches the destination IP address of a packet.
 A router merely forwards the packets between networks with different network prefixes.

 The gateway is also used as firewall, proxy,...